guoweier/GameHut/snake/tutorial/tutorial_snake.md

 11  SNAKELENGTH = 3
 12  FOODCOLOR = (0,255,0)
 ```
-- **Line 4&5**: `WINDOWWIDTH` and `WINDOWHEIGHT` represent the width and height of the game window.
+- **Line 4-5**: `WINDOWWIDTH` and `WINDOWHEIGHT` represent the width and height of the game window.
 Their units are pixels.
 I set them both to 600.
 - **Line 6**: `TEXTCOLOR` represents the color of text displayed on the game window.
 Here I use RGB format to represent the color.
 I set the text color to be white.
-- `BACKGROUNDCOLOR` represents the window's background color.
+- **Line 7**: `BACKGROUNDCOLOR` represents the window's background color.
 I set it to be black.
-- `FPS` (frame per second) controls how fast the game updates.
+- **Line 8**: `FPS` (frame per second) controls how fast the game updates.
 The animation of the game (i.e. the snake move around) is caused by the continueous updates of the window.
 To keep a consistent moving speed, we need FPS to maintain a fixed frame rate.
 Here I set it to be 10.
-- `SPACESIZE` represents the snake and food unit length.
+- **Line 9**: `SPACESIZE` represents the snake and food unit length.
 In my game, the single unit of snake and food are squares.
 Food is a single square, snake is composed of several squares.
 I set the square unit length to be 25 pixels.
-- `SNAKECOLOR` represents the snake color.
+- **Line 10**: `SNAKECOLOR` represents the snake color.
 I set it to be red.
-- `SNAKELENGTH` indicates how many square unit of the snake at the start of the game.
+- **Line 11**: `SNAKELENGTH` indicates how many square unit of the snake at the start of the game.
 I set it to be 3.
-- `FOODCOLOR` represents the food color.
+- **Line 12**: `FOODCOLOR` represents the food color.
 I set it to be green.

 Then here are my functions:<br>
 1. terminate()